NK Olimpija Ljubljana: National champions (2015 to present)

 In June 2015, Milan Mandarić, a Serbian-American business tycoon, took over the club.
 In his first season, the club won the Slovenian League title for the first time.
 During the 2017–18 season, Olimpija won the double after winning the league title over Maribor with the same number of points, but with a better head-to-head record, and winning the national cup after defeating Aluminij 6–1 in the final.

+Olimpija won two more cup titles in 2018–19 and 2020–21, before winning their third league championship in 2022–23.
+They confirmed the title with five rounds to go, after beating rivals Maribor 2–0 in the 31st round.
+In the same season, Olimpija also won their fourth cup title after defeating Maribor 2–1 in the 2023 Slovenian Cup final, thus achieving their second double in five years.